soerenBoisen/fastlane-plugin-image-gen/README.md

 ## About _fastlane_

 _fastlane_ is the easiest way to automate beta deployments and releases for your iOS and Android apps.
 To learn more, check out [fastlane.tools](https://fastlane.tools).

+# Credits
+Example icon made from [svg icons](https://www.onlinewebfonts.com/icon) is licensed by CC BY 4.0